Tears of the Black Tiger: Purchase by Miramax, alternate versions

 Altering films was routine for Miramax, at the time headed by Harvey and Bob Weinstein, who defended their actions by saying the films needed editing to make them marketable to American audiences.
 Other examples were the Miramax releases of Shaolin Soccer and Hero.
 "I'm not cutting for fun", Harvey Weinstein said in an interview.
 "I'm cutting for the shit to work.
 All my life I served one master: the film.
 I love movies."

 The Miramax version was screened at the Sundance Film Festival in 2002.
 The company then shelved the film, fearing it would not do well in a wider release.

-This was another routine by the Weinsteins, who delayed releases so they could shift potential money-losing films to future fiscal years and ensure they would receive annual bonuses from Miramax's corporate parent, The Walt Disney Company.
+This was another routine by the Weinsteins, who delayed releases so they could shift potential money-losing films to future fiscal years and ensure they would receive annual bonuses from Miramax's then-corporate parent, The Walt Disney Company.

 As Tears of the Black Tiger languished in the Miramax vaults, its cult film status was heightened and it became a "Holy Grail" for film fans.
 For viewers in the US, the only way to watch it was to purchase the DVD from overseas importers, however some of those versions of the film had also been heavily edited.

-In late 2006, Magnolia Pictures acquired the film's distribution rights from Miramax.
+In late 2006, Magnolia Pictures acquired the film's US distribution rights from Miramax.
 Magnolia screened the original version of the film in a limited release from January to April 2007 in several US cities.